KYW-TV

-KYW-TV (channel 3), branded CBS Philadelphia, is a television station in Philadelphia, Pennsylvania, United States.
+KYW-TV (channel 3), branded as CBS Philadelphia, is a television station in Philadelphia, Pennsylvania, United States.
 It is owned and operated by the CBS television network through its CBS News and Stations division alongside WPSG (channel 57), an independent station.
 The two outlets share studios on Hamilton Street north of Center City, Philadelphia; KYW-TV's transmitter is located in the city's Roxborough section.

-KYW-TV, along with sister station KDKA-TV in Pittsburgh, are the only CBS-affiliated stations east of the Mississippi River with "K" call signs.
+KYW-TV, along with sister station KDKA-TV in Pittsburgh, are the only CBS-affiliated television stations east of the Mississippi River with "K" call signs.

 History

 As W3XE (1932–1941)

 The channel 3 facility in Philadelphia is Pennsylvania's oldest television station.
 It began in 1932 as W3XE, an experimental station owned by Philadelphia's Philco Corporation, at the time and for some decades to come one of the world's largest manufacturers of radio and television sets.
 Philco engineers created much of the station's equipment, including cameras.
 When the station began operations as W3XE, it was based within Philco's production plant, at C and East Tioga streets in North Philadelphia, complete with a small studio and transmitter.
 In 1941, it began sharing programs with W2XBS (later WNBT and now WNBC) in New York City, becoming NBC's second television affiliate, and creating a link between the station and the network that would last for 54 years.